quipucords/quipucords/docs/source/quick_start.rst

   # qpc scan start --name myscan

-When you run the ``scan start`` command, the output provides an identifier for that scan job.
+When you run the ``scan start`` command, the output provides an identifier for that instance of the scan, or scan job.
 You can show the scan job results to follow the status of the scan job.
 For more information, see  `Working with Scan Jobs <working_with_scan_jobs.html>`_.

 Viewing the Scan Report
 -----------------------